yoshiontheloose/learning-notes/markdown.md

-# Markdown -The syntax of Github
+# Markdown -The syntax of Github, text styling

-  Prominent features are using *, #, -,.
+  Prominent keys used: *, #,

 * [Bookmark](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)

 ### Headings
+  -make a heading using "#" yourtext
-  -the more #'s in beginning of a header, the smaller the heading
+  -use more ###, for smaller heading size